-The Blockchain protocol operates on top of the Internet, on a P2P Network of computers that all run the protocol and hold an identical copy of the ledger of transactions, enabling P2P value transactions without a middleman though machine consensus.
-The Blockchain itself a file, that ledger of transactions, that records all transactions from the genesis block until today.
+A Blockchain protocol operates on top of the Internet, on a P2P network of computers that all run the protocol and hold an identical copy of the ledger of transactions, enabling P2P value transactions without a middleman though machine consensus.
+Blockchain itself a file – a shared and public ledger of transactions that records all transactions from the genesis block (first block) until today.

-This ledger runs on a P2P network of computers.
-Distributed consensus based on game theory incentive mechanisms combined with cryptography allows for secure P2P validation of transactions, thus bypassing the need for traditional trusted third parties.
+This ledger runs on a peer-to-peer (P2P) network of computers.
+Distributed consensus-based on economic incentive mechanisms (game theory) combined with cryptography allows for secure P2P validation of transactions, thus bypassing the need for traditional trusted third parties.
 It first came to fame in October 2008 as part of a proposal for Bitcoin, with the aim to create P2P money without banks.
 All network transactions get stored in the blockchain: Imagine Google Docs: Each person has the latest version of the document, and everybody can inspect it.
 In order to change the contents of the doc, users need to reach a mutual agreement (consensus).
 As opposed to Google Docs the file is not centrally stored, but each node of the network keeps a copy of the blockchain – the distributed ledger recording all transaction history.

 Removing the Middle Man with Machine Consensus

 Instead of a single trusted third party validating transactions through their servers with authority (single vote), a peer to peer network of computers running the blockchain protocol validate transactions by consensus (majority vote).
-The blockchain protocol therefore formalizes pre-defined consensus rules of validating transactions on the P2P network, as hard coded governance rules, managing and auto enforcing transactions of all participants in the network.
+The blockchain protocol, therefore, formalizes pre-defined consensus rules for validating transactions on the P2P network, as hard-coded governance rules, managing, and auto enforcing transactions of all participants in the network.

-In the case of Bitcoin, instead of a bank validating financial transactions – like sending money from A to B – checking the digital ledger of who owns what stored on their server, a P2P network of computers running the bitcoin protocol validate transactions by majority consensus.
-The consensus rules of the Bitcoin network govern how the participants in the network interact with each other, defining:
+In the case of Bitcoin, instead of bank validating financial transactions – like sending money from A to B – checking the digital ledger of who owns what stored on their server, a P2P network of computers running the bitcoin protocol validate transactions by majority consensus.
+The consensus rules of the Bitcoin network govern how the participants in the network interact with each other.
+They define::

 - Under which conditions a transaction – sending money from A to B – is valid.